-How do I know you are the right counselor for me?
+How do I know if you are the right counselor for me?

-You are looking for a therapist who is down to earth, understands your needs, will be an accountability partner, but most of all, a you want a therapist you can connect with through this tough time.
+You are looking for a therapist who is down to earth, understands your needs, will be an accountability partner, but most of all, a you want a therapist you can connect with through this tough time, that is me.
 Like any other relationship, it’s all about chemistry.
-I help couples learn how to communicate so the other will hear, solve problems collaboratively and respectfully, and learn to forgive and trust again.
+I will teach you how to communicate so that others will hear you, help you solve problems collaboratively and respectfully, and learn to forgive and trust again.
 I will also help you to develop and grow as individual by helping you to look at common destructive patterns in your life and work with you to create a plan for change.

 What type of clients do you work with?

 I work best with couples and individuals who have had enough, are tired of crying and complaining, and are ready to do the work.
 Please understand that I can’t “fix” your problems or make them disappear.
 My clients typically appreciate my straight-forward, solutions-focused approach to resolving problems so they can get back to life.
 I also work with clients who have trust issues and have nowhere to turn or no one to talk to out of fear of judgement.
 I provide an emotionally safe and judgement-free space where you can process feelings and emotions.

 Men are typically hesitant about seeking counseling so I do my best to you feel comfortable process feelings, emotions, and make decisions.

 I am licensed by the Texas State Board of Examiners of Professional Counseling and I am also a Texas Certified Mediator.
 I have experienced my own trials and tribulations so my counseling is based on multiple theoretical practices in addition to overcoming personal adversity and life experiences.